maihd/maicstyle/ProgLang.md

 - Exceptions, avoid as all costs.
 - Deep and complex class inheritation hierarchy.
 - Interface for polymorphism over class.
-- No OOP and design pattern, prefer data structure and algorithm.
+- No heavy OOP and design pattern, prefer data structure and algorithm.
 Simple implementation.